-The equity item "other reserves" on 31 December of 2022 includes the amounts constituted by the Banco de Investimento Global as legal reserves, free reserves and other retained earnings.
+The equity item Other reserves on 31 December of 2023 includes the amounts constituted by the Banco de Investimento Global as legal reserves, free reserves and other retained earnings.
 These components are detailed below:

-i.
-Legal reserve
+I. Legal reserve

 Pursuant to article 97 of the General Regime of Credit Institutions and Financial Companies approved by Law no. 298/91, of 31 December and altered by Law no. 201/2002, of 25 September, the companies of the Bank should set aside a portion of not less than 10% of net profits in each year for the creation of a legal reserve, up to a limit equal to the value of the share capital or to the sum of the free reserves set up and of the retained earnings, if greater.
-With reference to 31 December 2022 the Group's legal reserves totalled 54,261,492 Euros (31 December 2021: 51,197,366 Euros).
+With reference to 31 December 2023 the Bank's legal reserves totalled 56,035,770 Euros (31 December 2022: 54,261,492 Euros).

-ii.
-Free reserve
+II: Free reserve

-With reference to 31 December 2022, the Group's free reserves amount to 174,796,098 Euros (31 December 2021: 166,083,290 Euros) representing the total accumulated results of the Group not distributed and/or not constituted as a legal reserve.
+With reference to 31 December 2023, the Bank's free reserves amount to 176,302,070 Euros (31 December 2022: 174,796,098 Euros) representing the total accumulated results of the Bank not distributed and/or not constituted as a legal reserve.

-iii.
+III.
 Other retained earnings

-The caption of other retained earnings includes retained earnings, as well as gains and losses associated to capital instruments (real values) that the Group has irrevocably designated at fair value through other comprehensive income.
+The caption of other retained earnings includes the gains and losses associated to capital instruments (potential and real values) that the Bank has irrevocably designated at fair value through other comprehensive income.
 According to the requirements of IFRS 9, these gains and losses are recorded in equity and not recycled to the income statement.
-With reference to 31 December 2022 the caption of other retained earnings totals 3,298,974 Euros (31 December 2021: 2,830,450 Euros).
+With reference to 31 December 2023 the caption of other retained earnings totals 3,730,066 Euros (31 December 2022: 3,298,974 Euros).